-Freetown: Former SLPP flagbearer joins APC
+Freetown: Former SLPP flagbearer aspirant joins APC

 VP.
 Foh in his response, said he, on behalf of the Leader and Chairman and the entire membership, wholeheartedly welcome Franklin Rogers to the APC Party.
 He applauded the respect shown by Mr. Rogers for the Leadership of the Party and his acknowledgment of the role played by President Koroma in influencing his decision.

 The APC, VP.
 Foh said, is a "kombra party" that stands for nation building.
-He reiterated that APC always appreciates and reward those who work for it.
-This, according to him, was demonstrated few days ago in Kenema, where the Party’s hierarchy and supporters, led by the Leader and Chairman, converged for the funeral rites of the late Hon.
+He reiterated that APC always appreciates and rewards those who work for it.
+This, according to him, was demonstrated a few days ago in Kenema, where the Party’s hierarchy and supporters, led by the Leader and Chairman, converged for the funeral rites of the late Hon.
 Joseph Bandabla Dauda, whom had served this country diligently under both the APC and SLPP.

 VP.
 Foh however, lamented the conspicuous absence of the SLPP hierarchy at the funeral in Kenema.